AdamRisberg/react-image-magnifiers/README.md

 **className:** Passed to the className of the parent div.

+**autoInPlace:** Causes the magnifier to automatically switch to in place mode (zoomed view is displayed in the same place as the preview) when the MagnifierZoom component doesn't fit on the screen.
+Requires largeImageSrc to be set on the MagnifierPreview component.
+Type: boolean, default: false.

+**inPlaceMinBreakpoint:** Cuases the magnifier to automatically switch to in place mode (zoomed view is displayed in the same place as the preview) based on a min width breakpoint.
+Accepts a number representing the target screen size (in pixels) when in place mode will become active.
+Requires largeImageSrc to be set on the MagnifierPreview component.
+Type: number, default: 0.

 ## MagnifierPreview Props

 **imageSrc:** Passed to the src of the image.
 Also accepts an array of image paths in case fallbacks are required.
 Each image path in the array will be tried in order until either one loads, or the end of the array is reached.
 Type: string or array of strings, Default: "".

 **imageAlt:** Passed to the alt of the image.

+**largeImageSrc:** Only available when using autoInPlace or inPlaceMinBreakpoint on the MagnifierContainer.
+Passed to the src of the large image (zoomed while in place mode is active).
+Also accepts an array of image paths in case fallbacks are required.
+Each image path in the array will be tried in order until either one loads, or the end of the array is reached.
+Type: string or array of strings, Default: "".

 **style:** Passed to the style of the parent div.

 **className:** Passed to the className of the parent div.

 **onImageLoad:** Passed to the onload of the image.

+**onLargeImageLoad:** Only available when using autoInPlace or inPlaceMinBreakpoint on the MagnifierContainer.
+Passed to the onload of the large image (zoomed while in place mode is active).

 **cursorStyle:** Accepts any valid CSS cursor.
 Type: string, Default: "crosshair".